NikolaySitnikov/FlashCur/OVERVIEW.md

-# FlashCur - Binance Perpetual Futures Trading Dashboard
+# VolSpike - Binance Perpetual Futures Trading Dashboard

 ## Executive Summary

-FlashCur (accessible at VolSpike.com) is a comprehensive SaaS platform designed for cryptocurrency futures traders, with a primary focus on monitoring Binance USDT-perpetual pairs.
+VolSpike (accessible at VolSpike.com) is a comprehensive SaaS platform designed for cryptocurrency futures traders, with a primary focus on monitoring Binance USDT-perpetual pairs.
 It provides real-time insights into 24-hour trading volumes, funding rates, asset prices, and volume spike alerts.
 The tool auto-refreshes data, generates TradingView-compatible watchlists, and ignores delisted or inactive contracts for accuracy.

 **Launched:** October 2025
 **Business Model:** Freemium with three tiers: Free, Pro ($9.99/month), and Elite ($29.99/month)